LuisUrdianivia1994/Lenovo-Flex--15-Flex14-Hackintosh/README.md

 ---------------------------------------------------------

+Installation

-Once done, Mount EFI Memory and Place MY EFI Folder in its place And Install
+·Once done, Mount USB EFI Memory

+·Copy My EFI Folder

+·Paste My EFI Folder Inside Usb EFI

+·shutdown Your Laptop

+·Press Novo Button and Enter in Bios Menu

+·Go to [Boot] Section

+·Move USB to be first in the boot sequence.

+·Save Changes And exit

+·once your See Opencore Boot And Select Install

+·The rest as language and formatting options you select it to your preference

+IMPORTAND NOTE

+·I recommend the APFS file system and GUID partitions system Is your Choise

 -------------------